jinxinglim/coq-formalized-divide-and-conquer/README.md

 ```coq
 Theorem sort_prog : forall (l : list nat), {l' : list nat | sorted l' /\ permutation l' l}.
 ```
+(**Note:** Our example specifically uses type nat as we want to extract the proof as a working OCaml program eventually.
+However, this can be generalized to any type other than nat as long as it can be sorted in some ordering.)

 The different variations of proofs of the above type, which lead to different sorting algorithms, are extracted as OCaml programs and are stored in the "extraction" folder.